Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 • Smoking status

-Non-small cell lung cancer metastasizes to the brain in about 47% of patients.
-Typical stage 4 metastasis sites also include bone (36%), liver (22%), adrenal glands (15%), thoracic cavity (11%) and distant lymph nodes (10%).
-A cancer specialist plans a course of multimodal treatment to slow and reverse tumor growth using a combination of therapies such as surgery and radiation.
+Non-small cell lung cancer spreads to the brain in about 47% of patients.
+It also commonly spreads to the bones (36%), liver (22%), adrenal glands (15%), thoracic cavity (11%) and distant lymph nodes (10%).
+A cancer specialist then designs a treatment plan.
+This plan often combines surgery and radiation to slow or reverse tumor growth.

 How Long Can You Live with Stage 4 Lung Cancer?